 Ghost stories are not always scary.
-Rather than haunting terror, the tale of The Ghost and the Fisherman is one characterized by joy, friendship and kindness.
+Rather than haunting terror, the tale of The Ghost and the Fisherman, instead, is characterized by joy, friendship and kindness.

 A version of the tale appeared in Strange Tales from a Chinese Studio (Liáozhāi Zhìyì), a collection of bizarre folktales and short stories published in 1740.
 The stories were compiled by the Qing-era writer and folklorist Pú Sōnglíng.

 Versions of The Ghost and the Fisherman also spread—via the Chinese diaspora—to Taiwan, where it became popular among the islanders.